EGTortuero/viga/README.md

 HISTORY OF THE SOURCE CODE:

+* v 0.6.1 - Fixed issue with parallel HMMER (the program tend to take all available CPUs independently of the parsed arguments) and with the BLAST/HMMER decision trees (typos).
 * v 0.6.0 - Replaced HHSUITE by HMMER 3.1 to predict protein function according to Hidden Markov Models.
 In a recent benchmark (as well as internal ones), we found that HHPred tends to be the slowest program to predict protein function (compared with PHMMER and BLASTP).
 Additionally, HMMER had a high accuracy when proteins are annotated (Saripella et al. 2016).
 Moreover, it has the advantage that the databases must be in FASTA format (such UniProt and, even, PFAM), which it is a standard format.
 For all these reasons, we replaced HHSUITE by HMMER 3.1.
 Additionally, fixed small issues related with the Genbank file (omission of the contig topology as well as the name of the locus).
 * v 0.5.0 - Implemented PILERCR to predict CRISPR repeats regions.
 Additionally, fixed errors in the rRNA prediction and inverted and tandem repeats.
 * v 0.4.0 - Replaced RNAmmer v 1.2. by INFERNAL 1.1 + RFAM to predict rRNA in the contigs.
 In this case, you must to specify where you have downloaded the RFAM database using the "--rfamdb" option.